TCAT Student Updates for February 23, 2021

 - have you had vomiting or diarrhea in the last 24 hours?

 Students and faculty will be required to wear face masks while on campus.
 Those not having the appropriate PPE (Personal Protection Equipment) will be provided such.
 Students and faculty must clean all instructional equipment and common fixtures being utilized upon entry and exit from the lab.
-Groups of fifteen or less will be in the classroom at one time, depending on the size of the classroom and lab equipment being used.
+Social distancing of at lease three (3) feet will be adhered to in the program area.

 Student breakrooms are closed for congregation; students may use the area for restrooms, vending and microwaves.
 Any designated smoking areas are closed for social distancing; those who smoke may continue to smoke in their vehicle per the Tobacco Policy.

 Signage regarding health policies will be posted throughout the campus.
 We will reinforce healthy hygiene practices such as handwashing.
-We will also continue to Implement and enforce social distancing guidelines (at least 6 feet apart).
+We will also continue to Implement and enforce social distancing guidelines (at least 3 feet apart).
 Workstations will be evaluated and spaced apart.
-Students will be encouraged to remain 6 feet apart at all times.
+Students will be encouraged to always remain 3 feet apart.

 Hand sanitizing stations are placed throughout our facilities to allow students and staff multiple opportunities to sanitize their hands when in common areas.
 PPE kiosks are available at entrances to the main campus and the branch campus in Lebanon.
 PPE is available by request at the Tri-County Extension Campus.